InfoMusCP/PyEyesWeb/docs/index.md

     ![InfoMus Lab Logo](assets/cp-logo.png){ width=512 }
     </div>

-PyEyesWeb is developed the partial support of the [EU ICT STARTS Resilence Project](https://resilence.eu/), funded by the European Union’s Horizon programme.
+PyEyesWeb is developed with the partial support of the [EU ICT STARTS Resilence Project](https://resilence.eu/), funded by the European Union’s Horizon programme.

 <div align="center">